I build native, measurement-driven trading systems: tick-level backtesters,

 Native CUDA Bayesian optimisation engine

-Gaussian-process Bayesian optimisation rebuilt from scratch in C++/CUDA to tune strategy parameters, against a PyTorch/BoTorch baseline.
+Gaussian-process Bayesian optimisation, rebuilt from scratch in C++/CUDA to tune strategy parameters and validated against a PyTorch/BoTorch baseline.

 Matern 5/2 GP, qLogEI acquisition, parallel multi-stream L-BFGS-B. 33x faster end-to-end than the BoTorch baseline on a V100 - 8.1 s to 243 ms per iteration at d=19, n=256.
 121 unit tests plus 28 SciPy reference checks to machine epsilon.
 Runs as elastic GPU workers pulling jobs over NATS across a six-GPU, three-architecture fleet (RTX 4090 / Ada, V100 / Volta, P100 / Pascal) spanning the production cluster and an external worker host.